Code-Institute-Submissions/African-Explorers/README.md

 ### **Additonal fonts used in finished site**

 In the finished site I also used a font called Pangolin, cursive as I wanted to give a different style to the title in the navbar to give more of a logo look and feel to it.
-I felt this font suited the African theme and it is even named after a rare noctural animal found in Southern Africa.
+I felt this font suited the African theme and it is even named after a rare nocturnal animal found in Southern Africa.
 This font was also used for the title on the recent sightings section and within the jumbotron.

-I also used a second additonal font in the recent sightings section called Patrick Hand cursive as this is a handrwitten style of font which I thought suited the section as it is meant to be like a recent sightings posting they have in national parks.
+I also used a second additional font in the recent sightings section called Patrick Hand cursive as this is a handwritten style of font which I thought suited the section as it is meant to be like a recent sightings posting they have in national parks.

 ### **Additonal colour used in finished site**

-An additonal colour of 91D18B which is a light green was added as a background colour to the image gallery section of the site.
+An additional colour of 91D18B which is a light green was added as a background colour to the image gallery section of the site.
 This is because the site was changed to a single page layout on advise from one of my mentors and I needed to signify a new section.
 The colour visually matched well with the rest of the site and suits the theme (safari).

 ### **Design changes**